-The most significant gap is at the end of Key Stage 1.
-The gap between these 2 groups of children is less apparent at the end of EYFS and end of KS2, however due to our small cohort numbers, these figures should be read due regard.
+The most significant gaps are at the end of Year 1 and Year 4.
+The gap between these 2 groups of children is less apparent at the end of EYFS and end of KS2, however due to our small cohort numbers, these figures should be read with due regard.